deepset-ai/haystack-home/content/blog/scaling-nlp-indexing-pipelines-with-keda-and-haystack-part-1/index.md

 **The goal of this article is to build a system that can run use case-specific indexing pipelines for large-scale production NLP applications.**  It will focus on  **how to create, deploy, and dynamically scale these applications**  using  [Haystack](https://haystack.deepset.ai/)  and  [KEDA](https://keda.sh/).
 The first part covers creating a Python application with Haystack.
 The second part details how to deploy and scale the application using  [KEDA](https://keda.sh/)  on  [Kubernetes](https://kubernetes.io/de/).

 > This tutorial only covers turning files into text snippets, embeddings or arbitrary preprocessed data.
 We will not cover the augmented LLM application itself.
-If you are interested in creating such applications, feel free to use this tutorial:  [https://haystack.deepset.ai/blog/build-a-search-engine-with-gpt-3](https://haystack.deepset.ai/blog/build-a-search-engine-with-gpt-3)
+If you are interested in creating such applications, feel free to use this tutorial:  [Build a Search Engine with GPT-3](https://haystack.deepset.ai/blog/build-a-search-engine-with-gpt-3)

 ## Natural language processing basics